morotti/pip-and-virtualenv-guide/doc/main.rst

     import requests
     requests.__version__

-Python looks up import location based on  ``PYTHONPATH``.
+Python looks for the import based on the ``PYTHONPATH``.
-PYTHONPATH is a list of python source directories separated by a colon (semi colon on Windows).
+PYTHONPATH is a list of python source directories separated by a colon (semicolon on Windows).
 It's like ``PATH`` for the shell.

-The virtual environment is a bit of abstraction around that and it also copies the interpreter (see ``env/bin/python[.exe]``).
+The virtual environment is a bit of abstraction around that, it's autoconfigured for its location and it also copies a python interpreter (see ``env/bin/python[.exe]``).

 How to deploy the application? (for server distribution)
 --------------------------------------------------------